ParamRF: A JAX-native Framework for Declarative Circuit Modelling: Example Application: Fitting a Model

 \section{Example Application: Fitting a Model}

-To demonstrate the library's usage, we show a complete example of fitting the built-in \texttt{PhysicalCoaxial} model to the measurement of a $\SI{10}{m}$ coaxial cable (provided as an example in the repository).
-Data is loaded using scikit-rf; the model is instantiated with appropriate initial parameters; the fitter is configured with a custom cost function; the fitter is run; and results are plotted using scikit-rf.
+To demonstrate the library's usage, we show a complete example of fitting the built-in \texttt{CoaxialLine} model to the measurement of a $\SI{10}{m}$ coaxial cable (provided as an example in the repository).
+Data is loaded using scikit-rf; the model is instantiated with appropriate initial parameters; the solver is configured; fitting is run; and results are plotted using scikit-rf.